cybernetics/JTemplate/README.md

 * `org.jtemplate.util`
     * `IteratorAdapter` - adapter class that presents the contents of an iterator as an iterable cursor

-The JAR file can be downloaded [here](https://github.com/gk-brown/JTemplate/releases).
+The JTemplate JAR file can be downloaded [here](https://github.com/gk-brown/JTemplate/releases).
 Java 8 or later is required.

 ## TemplateEncoder Class
 The `TemplateEncoder` class is responsible for merging a template document with a data dictionary.
 It provides the following constructors: